EmaroLab/gesture_based_interface/imu_wear/README.md

 * Smartwatch Android

 ## Package Content
-Android Wearable application to send imu data from the smartwatch to the /imu_data topic
+Android Wearable application to send IMU data from the smartwatch to the /imu_data topic